 Get Someone’s Attention

-If you sustain a serious injury during the fall, your emphasis should not be on getting up on your feet because you could worsen the injury.
+If you sustain a serious injury during the fall, your primary emphasis should not be on getting back up on your feet because you could worsen the injury.
 Your primary emphasis should instead be on trying to get someone else’s attention to come help.

-- If you cannot access a phone to call for help, do your best to scoot yourself closer to a door or window where people are more likely to hear you call out for help.
+- If you cannot access a phone to call for help, do your best to scoot yourself closer to a door, or window where people are more likely to hear you call out for help.
 If you are outside your home, you can try making your way closer to the front of your home or to any place in your yard you believe someone’s more likely to hear you calling out.
 You can try using the Glute Scoot or Inch Worm technique shown at the end of the video “How to Get Up From the Floor MacGyver-style!” or try rolling (much like you are a rolling pin) to move yourself from one location to another.
 The method of mobility you choose to use will depend both on your own physical skills and limitations, as well as on whether there was an injury incurred during the fall.